Unlicensed Contractors

 - Code Enforcement Fines: Hiring an unlicensed contractor violates Florida Building Code requirements.
 This may subject you to fines and the possibility of facing a quasi-judicial hearing in front of a Hearing Officer.

-Before hiring a contractor or signing any contracts with them, verify that they are Licensed.
+Before hiring a contractor or signing any contracts, verify that they are Licensed and Insured.

 To report an Unlicensed Contractor performing work within the City of Cape Coral, call 239-242-3783 or email Cape Coral Code Compliance at unlicensed@capecoral.gov.